exoscale/cli/README.md

 A wrapper for the [Exoscale public cloud](https://www.exoscale.com) API.

+This project also provides an executable CLI client.
+See [the documetation](http://exoscale.github.io/egoscale/cli/) for installation instructions.

 ## License

 Licensed under the Apache License, Version 2.0 (the "License"); you